dariogarcia/dariogarcia.github.io/_posts/2022-09-25-better_images_ai.md

 * Religious implications (god-like finger touching)
 * Fearsome (evil AI, Terminator)

-Given the recent rise of diffusion models, we can use AI to generate better images of AI ;) I made up a few prompts, and produced the following images, which are free to use under CC-BY license.
+Given the recent rise of diffusion models, we can use AI to generate better images of AI ;) Thanks to Stable Diffusion.
+Made up a few prompts, and produced the following images, which are free to use under CC-BY license.
 Prompts for each category are included for your benefit.

 # Sphere AI